tfeldmann/gpsdclient/README.md

 ## Installation

-No dependencies except Python 3.
+Needs Python 3 (no other dependencies).
 If you want to use the library, use pip:

 ```